 Income generated on the settlement or judgment amount after it has become a net family asset is not excluded from income.
 For example, if the family received a settlement or back pay and deposited the money in an interest-bearing savings account, the interest from that account would be income at the time the interest is received.
 As an example, consider a family with no net family assets that receives a civil rights settlement in the amount of \$20,000.
 Upon receiving the settlement, the family's assets increased to \$20,000, but the \$20,000 settlement is not included in the family's income.
-At the family's next income examination, any actual income earned from the \$20,000 (e.g., interest or investment income) will be included in the family received the \$20,000 civil rights settlement, the actual income earned from investing the \$20,000 is \$500, then \$500 will be included in the family's income.
+At the family's next income examination, any actual income earned from the \$20,000 (e.g., interest or investment income) will be included in the family's income.
+For instance, if at the family's next annual income examination after the family received the \$20,000 civil rights settlement, the actual income earned from investing the \$20,000 is \$500, then \$500 will be included in the family's income.

-Furthermore, if a civil rights settlement or judgment increases the family's net family assets such that they exceed \$50,000 (as annually adjusted by an inflationary factor), then income will be imputed on the net family assets pursuant to 24 CFR § 5.609(a)(2) in this final rule.
+Furthermore, if a civil rights settlement or judgment increases the family's net family assets such that they exceed \$50,000 (as annually adjusted by an inflationary factor), then income will be imputed on the net family assets pursuant to 24 CFR 5.609(a)(2) in this final rule.
 If the imputed income, which HUD considers unearned income, increases the family's annual adjusted income by ten percent or more, then an interim reexamination of income will be required unless the addition to the family's net family assets occurs within the last 3 months of the family's income certification period and the PHA or owner chooses not to conduct the examination.